Hannoob/ROPvsSolid/ROPExample/BlogPost.md

 Notice that `bind` as we defined it, only works with methods that return Result types.
 We can also build a bunch of other "wrapper" functions to handle all kinds of things such as "dead-end" functions that do not return anything, or functions that wraps functions that do not return Result tipes, or could throw exceptions.
 You can really get creative here and feel free to build your own crazy wrappers.
-These are some of the ones I usually find myself creating:
+These are some of the ones I usually find myself creating the following functions.

 ```fsharp
 //Define our function wrap dead-end functions like database writes or even input validation